t-cool/phonetic-symbols-on-English/README.md

 ![screencasts.gif](./screencasts.gif)

-It is available on the GitHub Page at https://t-cool.github.io/English-to-IPA/ .
+It is available on the GitHub Page at https://t-cool.github.io/phonetic-symbols-to-English-text Public .

 Please paste the sentences you want to add phonetic symbols to and press the convert button.
 You can also click on each word to have it read aloud.